 One story (picture to the left) opens:

-The article (from the AP and not Haaretz's own writers) is a feature on the Lancaster County Amish's (my parents' neighbors) visit to Crown Heights and their superficial interactions with their chareidi hosts.
+[New York C]ity's ultra-Orthodox Jews took the Pennsylvania Amish on a walking tour of their world Tuesday, saying their communities are naturally drawn to each other with a commitment to simpler lifestyles.The article (from the AP and not Haaretz's own writers) is a feature on the Lancaster County Amish's (my parents' neighbors) visit to Crown Heights and their superficial interactions with their chareidi hosts.

 The other article, announcing a new initiative by the New York City D.A. to combat sexual abuse in the chareidi community, includes the following quotations:

 Currently, the DA's office is prosecuting 19 suspected felony cases of sexual abuse in the Orthodox Jewish community in Brooklyn, said Rhonnie Jaus, chief of the district attorney's sex crimes bureau.
-It's also prosecuting six misdemeanor cases, she said.
+It's also prosecuting six misdemeanor cases, she said.and

 reluctance to come forward with their claims.